jdcloudcom/en/API/Cloud-Physical-Server/Cloud-Physical-Server/restartInstance.md

 ## Description
-To reboot a single Cloud Physical Server, only the running servers can be rebooted
+Reboot single Cloud Physical Server, only servers with running status can be rebooted

 ## Request method
 PUT